everypolitician/everypolitician/upload.md

           can go back to your new PopIt, and add a description.
 Click on ‘people’ and ‘organizations’ in the top bar to see how your data has displayed, and make any manual edits you want.</li>
+          <li>If you realise that something wasn‘t quite right with your data,
+          simply come back here and repeat the whole process over with your fixed CSV file.</li>
         </ol>
         <ol id="has-popits">
           <li>Select your PopIt from the list below, and click the “Upload” button.</li>